Ethical Non-Monogamy (ENM) & Polyamory Affirming Therapist for Massachusetts and Vermont

 There’s no single “right” way to structure relationships.
 What matters most is whether your relationships feel honest, consensual, and aligned with your values.

-Therapy with me can help you slow down, understand your emotional patterns, and develop communication tools that support healthier connections — whether you're practicing polyamory, exploring open relationships, or defining your own relationship structure.
+Therapy with me can help you slow down, understand your emotional patterns, and develop communication tools that support healthier connections whether you're practicing polyamory, exploring open relationships, or defining your own relationship structure.

-If you're looking for an online therapist who understands ethical non-monogamy and approaches your relationships with curiosity rather than judgment, reach out to schedule a consultation
+If you're looking for an online therapist who understands ethical non-monogamy and approaches your relationships with curiosity rather than judgment, reach out to schedule a consultation with me.